-- Ons Geld (our money): a petition to have a different system of money and banking, with nationalisation of seigniorage, e.g. 100% fraction reserve banking.
-Their general website apparently is different, and is here.
+- Ons Geld (our money): a petition to have a different system of money and banking, with nationalisation of seigniorage, e.g. 0% or 100% fraction reserve banking.
+Their general website apparently is different from the petition itself, and is here.
 They want Parliament not just to study but to accept a principle.

 - Peuro.nl: a petition to have a Parliamentarian enquiry into the creation and policy options for the euro.

 - My petition to have a Parliamentarian enquiry into unemployment and role of the Central Planning Bureau … and the euro.
 Dutch readers would benefit from my discussion in 2013 (three pages) of euro 2.0 and a new system of money and banking.